SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

    * - Element
      - Description
    * - SQL Scripts
-     - A list of saved and ready to use SQL scripts.
+     - A list of saved and ready-to-use SQL scripts.
 When you choose a name for a SQL script, it is advisable to choose a name that accurately reflects the SQL action or purpose.
+Scripts are managed
    * - Task
-     - A step within a linear operation that forms a job.
+     - A step within a serial operation that forms a job.
    * - Job
      - Composed of multiple tasks that are executed in a specific sequence.

 Saving SQL Scripts to Be Used in Jobs
 =====================================

 Jobs are composed of multiple tasks.
 Each task is associated with a single SQL script.
 To create tasks, you need to have SQL scripts prepared and ready to be used.
-After having created and saved a SQL script, it will automatically appear in the **SQL Scripts** list and you will be able to use it when creating jobs.
+After having created and saved a SQL script, it will automatically appear on the **SQL Scripts** list and you will be able to use it when creating jobs.
+It

 1. In the sidebar go to **Editor** and create an SQL script.
 2. On the right-hand side of the ribbon, select **Upload**.